 Types of Child Custody in Alabama

 Since joint custody is the primary goal for the family court system, it is possible for courts in Alabama to order joint custody in a situation with or without the consent of the parents.
 This decision is usually made if the judge feels that this arrangement is in the best interest of the child or children who are involved.
 In the state of Alabama joint custody can be joint legal custody, joint physical custody, or both.
 When making this ruling, the judge will take many factors into consideration to make a final decision.
+Alabama family law cases that involve child custody in Alabama are handled similarly to most other states.

 Some of the factors the family court system will look at include: